The V Neckline

 Illusion

 Think of this as a two in one neckline!
 Most commonly featuring a sweetheart or strapless neckline with a piece of sheer fabric, usually lace, tulle or organza which attaches to the bodice, generally from the waist up to create another, higher neckline.
-A fabulous and classy neckline that shows just enough skin making it a beautifully modern and conservative gown is Celeste (style number 69404).
+A fabulous and classy neckline that shows just enough skin making it a beautifully modern and conservative gown.

 Strapless